taciano-perez/iimperialism/docs/PICTURES.md

 3. Skips the 2-byte header by starting at `&picture_data[2]`
 4. For each row:
    - Calculates the screen memory address using `HGR_ROWS[y + i] + x_byte`
-   - Copies `width` bytes from the data array to screen memory
+   - If `x_offset` is 0, copies `width` bytes from the data array to screen memory
+   - If `x_offset` is 1-6, shifts the 7 visible pixel bits into neighboring HGR bytes
+   - Preserves untouched edge pixels and their HGR color/palette bit so existing lines do not change color
    - Advances the data pointer by `width` to the next row

 ### Why This Approach?